 You must assume the role of both employee and employer—and you must be able to move easily between those two roles.

-You the employer need to take a long hard look and then ask if the business can afford to hire you the employee at a rate of $4,000 a month.
+You the employer needs to take a long hard look and then ask if the business can afford to hire You the Employee at a rate of $4,000 a month—every month,

-Let’s say that conversation goes well, and you hire yourself.
+Let’s say that conversation goes well, and you hire You.

-If you are careful and work harder than you’ve ever worked in your life, your business account will begin to show a healthy balance—a nice reserve—which will be there to cover your paychecks even during months when business is very slow.
+If you are careful and work harder than you’ve ever worked in your life, your business account will begin to show a healthy balance—a nice reserve—which will be there to cover You the Employee’s paychecks even during months when business is very slow.